tlinnet/pICalculax/README.md

 For handling condensed molfile formats, [RDKit](http://rdkit.org) needs to be [patched](https://www.wildcardconsulting.dk/useful-information/learn-how-to-hack-rdkit-to-handle-peptides-with-pseudo-atoms).
 Patch can be found in the [rdkit_patch](https://github.com/tlinnet/pICalculax/tree/docker/rdkit_patch) directory.

-Patching [RDKit](http://rdkit.org) can be diffucult.
+Patching [RDKit](http://rdkit.org) can be difficucult.
 See the [Dockerfile how this was done](https://github.com/tlinnet/pICalculax/blob/docker/Docker/Dockerfile_local).

 For handling conversion of *protein line notation* (PLN) to condensed molformat, [Proteax desktop](http://www.biochemfusion.com/products/proteax_desktop/) is needed.
 A modification database for Proteax Desktop import is found in the [mods_db](https://github.com/tlinnet/pICalculax/tree/docker/mods_db) directory